Gay traveling in Morocco

 Online you can read both the good and the bad.
 Some LGBT tourists faced no issues at all while others would never go back to this country due to terrible experiences.

-Many travellers say that if you are tourist, the homosexuality is perceived in a whole different way.
+Many travelers say that if you are tourist, the homosexuality is perceived in a whole different way.
 Moroccan people are more open about the theme and tend to ignore this illegality (for them, at least).
 Unfortunately, if you are a gay person in Morocco, you won’t meet the same level of acceptance.
 Based on the conversation I had once there I can now confirm that this correct.

 At the end we decided to go.